 This new scheme is called the “mortgage guarantee scheme”.
 Don’t let it’s title mislead you though as it doesn’t guaranteed you a mortgage in every scenario.
 You will still need to match lenders criteria and pass their credit scoring systems to qualify for the scheme.
 Lenders will not lend to someone who cannot afford mortgage payments and carries the risk of getting their home being repossessed.
 Of course, this is the last resort, however, you must be aware that not everyone will qualify for the scheme.

-Sunak stated that this new scheme will apply to both First Time Buyers and Home Movers.
+Sunak stated that this new scheme will apply to both First Time Buyers in Birmingham and Home Movers in Birmingham.
 The scheme can also be used on any type of property, not just new builds.

 The scheme will be start from April 2021 and will carry on until December 2022.
 The Chancellor says that many credible and huge lenders are backing the scheme.

-As a Mortgage Broker in Birmingham, we are excietd about this news and cannot wait to see what the market has to offer within the coming months.
+As a Mortgage Broker in Birmingham, we are excieted about this news and cannot wait to see what the market has to offer within the coming months.

 As well as 95% mortgages making their back to the forefront of the market, we have been given excellent news that the stamp duty holiday has been extended up to the 31st June 2021.